-Few facts about Viñales
+A few facts about Viñales

-One Day in Viñales Itinerary:
+One Day in Viñales Itinerary

 Breakfast at Casa

-Pick yourself a preferable guided tour
+Pick your preferred guided tour

-Besides the farms, there are two amazing caves that can be explored on tours as well – Cueva del Indio and Cuevas de Santo Tomas.
+Apart from the farms, there are two amazing caves that can be explored on tours as well – Cueva del Indio and Cuevas de Santo Tomas.

-Espresso and tapas at 3J Bar de Tapas
+Coffee and tapas at 3J Bar de Tapas

 Visit the Plaza Jose Marti

 The main square and the central point of this little town is the Plaza Jose Marti.
 It’s both the cathedral square and a favourite gathering point for locals.
-Since it’s one of a few places where you can connect to the Wi-fi, the place is always packed with people surfing on their phones.
+Since it’s one of a few places where you can connect to the Wi-Fi, the place is always packed with people surfing on their phones.
 The cathedral Iglesia del Sagrado Corazon de Jesus may be built in a simple manner, but it’s indeed very beautiful.

 Take a Hop-on-Hop-off bus through the valley

 Actually, you can even grab a taxi, but the bus is a way more affordable option.
 The Hop-on-Hop-off bus runs every 90 minutes from the bus station just across the Cathedral square.
 Keep in mind it only runs until 7 PM.
-The bus has several stops so you can get off whenever you decide to.
-It’s a great way to see the rest of a valley, especially if you’re already super tired of walking from your morning tour.
+The bus has several stops, so you can get off whenever you decide to.
+It’s a great way to see the rest of the valley, especially if you’re already super tired of walking from your morning tour.